scriptkitties/fglt/_agora/book-02-why-cant-i-compile-all-this-bloat.md

 The road less travelled by, for a reason
 ----------------------------------------

+*<span class="name">Cephalus</span> has taken an interest in his countryman's intentions with esoteric operating systems, being himself experienced in such things.*

 <b class="name">Cephalus:</b> what web browser are you on right now
 <b class="name">Glaucon:</b> Chrome on a Windows 10 laptop